 You can read the full article here.

-The Forge: Lemont Quarries just outside of Chicago is loaded with action-packed entertainment for anyone and everyone to enjoy.
+The Forge: Lemont Quarries just outside Chicago is loaded top-down with action-packed entertainment for anyone and everyone to enjoy.
 In addition to an exhilarating mix of extreme sports, yoga courses, zip lines, nearly 300 aerial elements, climbing and bouldering walls, and a bike pump track — and many more awesome activities — the Quarries offers a series of tactical laser tag games.

 “You’ll find yourself immersed in a post-apocalyptic world where a zombie outbreak has run rampant and wreaked havoc on the world,” the park writes.
 “The game will consist of two teams battling against each other while simultaneously fending off flesh-eating zombies.
 The team to earn the most points in the battle will survive to see another day.”

+The Museum of Illusions and its many mind-boggling installations have been given an extensive makeover for the Halloween season offering guests an even more disconcerting experience than before.
 Well-known exhibits including Head on a Platter, Vortex Tunnel, Infinity, and Anti-Gravity Room have been converted with Halloween-themed décor making the Museum of Illusions one of Chicago’s most immersive and mysterious go-to destinations for the Halloween season.

 You can read the full article here.